CJGreig/QGIS-Documentation/docs/training_manual/basic_map/symbology.rst

 -------------------------------------------------------------------------------

 Remembering to zoom in if necessary, create a simple, but not distracting texture for the :guilabel:`buildings` layer using the methods above.
+Remember, this is for practice, so if you do not want to keep this symbology, you do not have to.

 .. admonition:: Answer